A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 I tried to imagine what kind of worries and problems the users I predicted earlier might have

-・I want to be notified immediately if an abnormality occurs on the website, such as the expiration of the SSL certificate or the inability to access the website.
+- We want immediate notification if any problems occur with the site, such as an expired SSL certificate or inability to access the website.

-→This is considered a common use of monitoring tools.・I want to monitor a large number of websites at once.
+→ This is a common way to use monitoring tools.- We need someone to monitor a large number of websites all at once.

-→ For example, a person in charge who has been entrusted by their superiors with the task and is desperately searching for a service with good conditions, even though it is outside their area of expertise.
+→ This could be someone who has been entrusted with the task by their boss and is desperately searching for a service that seems to have good conditions, even though it's outside their area of expertise.

 Create marketing strategies based on the above user group hypotheses